sicoda/p3k14c-py/README.md

 **Tools**: We utilize `matplotlib`, `pandas`, and `numpy`.

 **Functionality**: Generates summaries of continental and regional data, missing values, error margins, and distributions.
-In addition to the text report below, this code also provides a Summary_{Global OR CounrtyName OR SiteName}.png visual showing Top 10 Countries (or Top 10 materials if limted to specific country/site), Distribution of Error, Geometry of Uncalibrated Ages (before implementing calibratoin script), Geometry of Calibrated Ages (after implementing the calibration script)
+In addition to the text report below, this code also provides a Summary_{Global OR CounrtyName OR SiteName}.png visual showing Top 10 Countries (or Top 10 materials if limited to specific country/site), Distribution of Error, Geometry of Uncalibrated Ages (before implementing calibration script), Geometry of Calibrated Ages (after implementing the calibration script)

 ``` ========================================
         DATASET SUMMARY REPORT